Theatre of Jersey: Jersey Opera House

 Theatrical impresario Tommy Swanson purchased the Opera House at the end of the 1959 summer season.
 He undertook major renovations, adding 15 extra boxes, and returning it to live entertainment.
+Swanson sold the venue to Dick Ray who ran the theatre until selling it to the States of Jersey in 1995 but continued to run the venue until the end of the Jersey Greenroom Clubs pantomime in January 1997.

 In 1995 the States of Jersey became the new owner of the Jersey Opera House at a cost of £1.3 million.
 In January 1997 the theatre closed for a major restoration project.
 A proposition was presented to the States of Jersey for a loan of £5.5 million to add to the £1.5 million that had been raised by the good will of the people and businesses of Jersey.
 This was successful and this major programme of work started in August 1998.
 After an extensive programme of rebuilding and renovation the new theatre opened its door on 9 July 2000 exactly 100 years to the day when the first Opera House had opened its doors to the public of Jersey.

+Whole the States of Jersey, Property Holdings, own and looked after the building for the people of Jersey the running of the building and programming was given to Jersey Opera House Ltd, with Jersey Arts Trust (later Arthouse Jersey) being the sole shareholder.

+The Opera House closed its doors again in 2020 as areas had become unsafe due to lack of maintenance.
+Post pandemic it did not re-open while the States of Jersey undertook a further refurbishment (still to be completed at a cost in the region of £11m).
+It is due to re-open to the public late 2025 or early 2026.